It's 'Super Saturday'! Don’t miss any of the action from the 2021 women’s championship

 Women’s Six Nations live stream: How to watch from around the world

-The six countries are split into two groups of three – Pool A consists of England, Italy and Scotland while France, Ireland and Wales are in Pool B. There are two pool games for the first three Saturdays leading up to a finals day on 24 April, where teams will play the country ranked in the equivalent position in the other pool.
+The condensed format this year saw the six countries split into two groups of three – Pool A consisted of England, Italy and Scotland while France, Ireland and Wales were in Pool B. The rankings after each teams’ two pool games determined this weekend’s three matches, where teams will play the country ranked in the equivalent position in the other pool.

-The good news is that this year’s schedule avoids the kick-off clashes of previous seasons and all matches are available to watch via TV or digital platforms.
+The good news is that all matches are available to watch via TV or digital platforms.

 Related: Women’s Six Nations Fixtures 2021